Anxiety can manifest in a range of emotional and mental symptoms. Some of the key indicators of anxiety include:

 Factors Contributing to Anxiety Disorders in Teens

 The development of anxiety disorders is often attributed to biological factors.
 For example, a family history of anxiety disorders may increase the likelihood of their occurrence.
-Physical conditions such as hyperthyroidism or heart problems can also contribute to anxiety.
+Physical conditions such as hyperthyroidism or heart problems can also contribute to anxiety in teens.

 Additionally, traumatic or challenging life events and pre-existing mental health issues may play a role in the onset of anxiety.
 Individuals with specific personality traits might be more susceptible to developing anxiety disorders.
 Chronic stress and substance abuse, including drugs and alcohol, are other potential risk factors.